Contributing

 $ cd comfort_tool

-Create a virtual environment using the following command:
+2. Create a virtual environment using pipenv to install the dependencies (recommended):

 npm install